chaos-polymtl/mixing-ann/README.md

 This method uses the Latin Hypercube sampling (LHS) method to generate 100k samples of mixing systems.
 It takes in arguments the range of the features of the mixing systems (the dimensionless geometrical features and the Reynolds number $Re$).
 The LHS method comes from the [library pyDOE](https://pythonhosted.org/pyDOE/randomized.html).
 The method creates 100k different folders in which every mixer will be simulated seperately.

-Using the [library Jinja2](https://jinja.palletsprojects.com/en/3.1.x/), the `mixer.geo` template is copied in the folder and the arguments that allows to generate the mesh are replaced by the right geometrical ratios.
-The same principle is applied to the `mixer.prm` template.
-The kinematic viscosity parameter is replaced by the right value in order to respect the Reynolds number.
+Using the [library Jinja2](https://jinja.palletsprojects.com/en/3.1.x/), we copy the `mixer.geo` template in the folder and we replace the arguments that generates the mesh by the right geometrical ratios.
+We apply the same principle to the `mixer.prm` template.
+We replace the kinematic viscosity parameter by the right value in order to respect the Reynolds number.

 2. `launch_gmsh`